Nuitka/Nuitka-website/posts/nuitka-release-0525.rst

 This is to inform you about the new stable release of `Nuitka <https://nuitka.net>`_.
 It is the extremely compatible Python compiler.
 Please see the page `"What is Nuitka?" </pages/overview.html>`_ for an overview.

 This release contains a huge amount of bug fixes, lots of optimization gains, and many new features.
-It also presents many organizational improvements, and many cleanups.
+It also presents many organisational improvements, and many cleanups.

 ***********